JM-Lemmi/blog.julian-lemmerich.de/content/posts/220701-volvoir.md

-# Controlling OpenAutoPro with Volvo RTI IR-Remote
++++
+author = "Julian Lemmerich"
+title = "Controlling OpenAutoPro with Volvo RTI IR-Remote" date = 2022-07-01 summary = "Using my original 2007 Volvo RTI Remote to control OpenAutoPro on a Raspberry Pi." language = "en_GB"
++++

 My 2007 Volvo V50 came with the RTI integrated Navigation System.
 You can control it with steering-wheel buttons or with an included IR-Remote that looks like this: